 At Nespresso, we believe that quality and sustainability go hand in hand – from the coffee cherry all the way through to our capsules.
-Moreover, because of our strict coffee selection process and our sourcing based on select terroirs, we estimate that only 1-2% of the coffee grown globally meets our specific taste and aroma profiles and quality requirements.
+Moreover, because of our strict coffee selection process and our sourcing based on select terroirs, only a small amount of the coffee grown globally meets our specific taste and aroma profiles and our high standards of quality.

 In order to provide our consumers with these premium coffees in the future, sustainability along the value chain is essential.
 Our sustainability strategy’s vision is to create a cup of coffee that has a positive impact on the world.
 This is The Positive Cup.

-We will sustainably source 100 % of our permanent Grand Cru range through the Nespresso AAA Sustainable Quality™ Program until 2020.
+We will sustainably source 100% of our permanent coffee range through the Nespresso AAA Sustainable Quality™ Program until 2020.

-We will minimise the ecological impact of each cup of Nespresso coffee by reducing the company’s carbon footprint by 10 % by 2020.
+We will minimise the ecological impact of each cup of Nespresso coffee by reducing the company’s carbon footprint by up to 28% by 2020.

 The Rainforest Alliance was founded in 1987 as an international, not-for-profit NGO.
 It works to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices, business practices and consumer behaviour.

 In 2003, together with the Rainforest Alliance, Nespresso launched the Nespresso AAA Quality™ Program.

 Der Grüne Punkt (The Green Dot) was founded in 1990 as the first dual system.
 The first system of its kind, it provides the nationwide collection of used sales packages and obtains raw materials from them for the closed-cycle economy.
 Today Der Grüne Punkt is a leading provider of take-back systems.